Proliferating Nematic That Collectively Senses an Anisotropic Substrate: acknowledgement

 \section{acknowledgement}

-The theoretical modeling by T.P. and M.C.M. was supported by the National Science Foundation award DMR-2041459.
+We thank Paarth Gulati for helpful discussions.
+The theoretical modeling by T.P.\ and M.C.M.\ was supported by the National Science Foundation award DMR-2041459.
 The analysis of imaging data was additionally supported by the National Science Foundation award OAC-2411043.
-F.B. acknowledges support by the Gordon and Betty Moore Foundation post-doctoral fellowship (grant \#2919).
+F.B.\ acknowledges support by the Gordon and Betty Moore Foundation post-doctoral fellowship (grant \#2919).